gramineproject/gsc/Documentation/index.rst

 #. **Building Gramine.** The first stage builds Gramine from sources based on
-   the provided configuration (see :file:`config.yaml`) which includes the distribution (e.g., Ubuntu 20.04), Gramine repository, and the Intel SGX driver details.
+   the provided configuration (see :file:`config.yaml`) which includes the distribution, Gramine repository, and the Intel SGX driver details.
    This stage can be skipped if :command:`gsc build` uses a pre-built Gramine Docker image.

 #. **Graminizing the application image.** The second stage copies the important